marvin-uncode/CyberSecurityProject2_ids/Report.md

 \newpage
 # 5 Testing and Packet Capture

+For each attack, we deployed Wireshark and our intrusion detection system in the background.

+## 5.1 NMAP Detection

+## 5.2 Ettercap Detection

+## 5.3 Responder Detection

+## 5.4 Metasploit Detection

 \newpage
 # 6 Conclusions

 In completing this assignment, we were successfully able to deploy and detect each of the four attacks using a propietary intrusion detection system, all while monitoring and analyzing the network traffic.
-After completing this assignment, we have a much deeper understanding of the nature of intrusion detection systems and the type of.
+After completing this assignment, we have a much deeper understanding of the nature of intrusion detection systems.
+In addition, we developed a greater appreciation for the role of a *blue team* in companies, having this project closely reflect their work.

+This project showed just how challenging it is to defend againts network attacks.
+While our script detects the valinila version of each attack, there are cirtainly a litney of ways to spoof our intrusion detection system.
+Dispite this, we do acknowlege that our program could forseeably grow into a sophisticated, industrial-grade intrusion detection system.
+The industrial intrusion detection systems.

 \newpage
 # 7 Recommendations

-[ackscan]:pics\NMAPpcaptest.png "NMAP Test"( width=70% )
-[responder]:pics\screenshotresponder.JPG "Responder Test"( width=70% )
+[respondertest]:pics\screenshotresponder.JPG "Responder Test"( width=70% )
 [acktest]:pics\nmapacktest.png "ACK Scan Test"( width=70% )
 [xmastest]:pics\nmapxmastest.png "XMAS Scan Test"( width=70% )